-a.
-A student seeking a Certificate of Concentration in Domestic Relations must complete a minimum of twenty-one (21) credit hours from the following courses:
+1. A student seeking a Certificate of Concentration in Domestic Relations must complete a minimum of twenty-one (21) credit hours from the following courses:

-Advanced Domestic RelationsAdvanced Legal Writing: LAW 3024 3 cr. hrs.
+• Advanced Domestic Relations LAW 3024 3 cr. hrs.

+• Advanced Legal Writing:

 Domestic Relations Drafting LAW 4014 3 cr. hrs.

-Advanced Trial Advocacy - Civil LAW 3361 3 cr. hrs.
+• Advanced Trial Advocacy - Civil LAW 3361 3 cr. hrs.

 • Bankruptcy LAW 3061 3 cr. hrs.

-Domestic Relations LAW 2071 3 cr. hrs.
+• Domestic Relations LAW 2071 3 cr. hrs.

-Domestic Violence Law LAW 3084 3 cr. hrs.
+• Domestic Violence Law LAW 3084 3 cr. hrs.

 • Externship I or II LAW 3161/

-3171 2-3 cr. hrs.
+- 3171 2-3 cr. hrs.

-Immigration Law LAW 3211 3 cr. hrs.
+• Immigration Law LAW 3211 3 cr. hrs.

-Independent Study LAW 4051 1-2 cr. hrs.
+• Independent Study LAW 4051 1-2 cr. hrs.

 • Interviewing, Negotiation LAW 3251 3 cr. hrs.

 & Counseling

 • Juvenile Law LAW 3271 3 cr. hrs.

-Mediation Skills LAW 3285 3 cr. hrs.
+• Mediation Skills LAW 3285 3 cr. hrs.

-Trial Advocacy LAW 3361 3 cr. hrs.
+• Trial Advocacy LAW 3361 3 cr. hrs.

 • Wills, Trusts & Estates LAW 2131 3 cr. hrs.

-- b.
-The administration reserves the right to modify the requisite courses as trends in law necessitate or faculty resources allow. - Site Placements approved, in advance, by the Director of Externships may be applied toward the concentration if the Director of Externships deems the placement to offer a sufficient opportunity for the student to gain knowledge and experience in the area of concentration. - Independent Studies approved, in advance, by the Curriculum Committee may be applied toward the concentration if the Curriculum Committee deems the study to offer a sufficient opportunity for the student to gain knowledge in the area of concentration.
+2. The administration reserves the right to modify the requisite courses as trends in law necessitate or faculty resources allow.

+- Site Placements approved, in advance, by the Director of Experiential Learning may be applied toward the concentration if the Director of Experiential Learning deems the placement to offer a sufficient opportunity for the student to gain knowledge and experience in the area of concentration. - Independent Studies approved, in advance, by the Curriculum Committee may be applied toward the concentration if the Curriculum Committee deems the study to offer a sufficient opportunity for the student to gain knowledge in the area of concentration.

-D. Upper-Level Writing Requirement
+C. Upper-Level Writing Requirement

 Each student must complete two substantial legal research and writing projects to graduate from the School of Law.
-One project requirement will be met upon successful completion of the four semesters of Lawyering Skills.
+One project requirement will be met upon successful completion of the three semesters of the legal writing curriculum (Legal Research and Legal Communication I and II).
 The second project requirement may be met in one of four ways: